From My Hometown: Synopsis

 The musical follows three aspiring performers, Philly, Memphis, and Detroit - all new to New York and named after their Rhythm and Blues producing hometowns - as they try to make it big in show business, circa 1980.
 The three start out competing for the same job, but through individual and collective obstacles, eventually, decide to join forces to form a close-harmony singing group.

 Productions

 From My Hometown was first performed in April 1998 at the Milwaukee Repertory Theatre and later had a developmental premiere at the Kirk Theatre on June 19, 2003, produced by Lee Summers, Ben Blake and Amas Musical Theatre followed by a commercial transfer to the Gramercy Theatre in 2004.
 Past performers have included Rodney Hicks, Lawrence Stallings, Matthew Johnson and Todrick Hall.
 Regional Productions include 2000 and 2011 encore productions at The Milwaukee Rep, The Meadowbrook Theatre, The Houston Ensemble Theatre, The American Heartland Theatre and more.
+In 2025, From My Hometown was added to the Concord Theatricals catalog.
+In January 2026, the musical was produced at the Winter Park Playhouse in Orlando, Florida.